TheGloriousGenesis/CS_Learning/Go/README.md

 |         `staticcheck`          |            lint go files            |
 | `staticcheck -explain <check>` | Explain what given check code means |

+## Starting a go project - Easy style

+1. cd in directory you want to use to store packages e.g in our case `Go`
+2. execute `go mod init CS_Learning/Go` (to initiate dependancy management)
+3. execute `go mod tidy` (to install dependancies in project)

 ## Variables

 >[!IMPORTANT]